 Timber framing is the ultimate renewable – in Australia, we replant more than 70 million trees every year.
-And our softwood plantations grow the volume of timber framing needed to build the average home in less than a minute.
+And our softwood plantations grow the volume of timber framing needed to build the average home in two and a half minutes.

 In addition to being a renewable resource, timber also removes and stores greenhouse gases from the air.
 Approximately half the dry weight of timber is made up of carbon absorbed from the atmosphere as the tree grew.
 Using timber in buildings stores that carbon for as long as the timber exists.